-Editor’s note: it is FFS the service the UPF (Nupf_EventExposure) uses to notify the Local NEF or AF.

 For each QosMonitoringData instance, PCF shall include:

 - the requested QoS monitoring parameter(s) to be measured (i.e. DL, UL and/or round trip packet delay) within the "reqQosMonParams" attribute;

 - the frequency(s) of reporting (e.g. event triggered, periodic, or when the PDU Session is released, and/or any combination) within the "repFreqs" attribute;